 Previous Marriages: If either party has been divorced or widowed, we need to know the date, County and State.
 We do not need proof.
 The couple will be required to swear under oath that all information given is true and correct.

-Application Form: Both male and female applicants must appear in person to complete and sign the marriage application.
+Application Form: Both applicants must appear in person to complete and sign the marriage application.
 If one party cannot appear, he or she must obtain an absentee application from the Clerk and Recorder's office.
 The party applying must bring the absentee application along with identification for the absent party.
 Applicants need not be residents of Colorado.
 ABSENTEE APPLICATIONS MUST BE NOTARIZED.

 Blood Test: Blood tests are not required for either applicant.